 In previous blog posts, I have talked about the crucible experiences that God often puts us through to refine us and prepare us for future ministry.
 But ministry preparation can also happen through painful experiences from our childhood or before we were followers of Christ.
 No child should ever have to suffer the fear and pain that Mark Bouman experienced.
 Yet even this unbelievably traumatic childhood was graciously transformed by God into something that made him more resilient and able to function and even lead in a time of great stress and chaos.
 Furthermore, God’s grace is also remarkably demonstrated in Mark’s forgiveness and love for his father after his return from Cambodia.

 How have the experiences of your childhood, maybe even painful ones, prepared you for the ministry with which you now have entrusted?
-In what ways can you say about those who inflicted hurt upon you, “You intended to harm me, but God intended it for good, to accomplish what is now being done, the saving of many lives”?
+In what ways can you say what Joseph said?
+“You intended to harm me, but God intended it for good, to accomplish what is now being done, the saving of many lives.”